true-datura/buggy/README.md

 # Buggy

-**Warning: this project is deprecated and was written long time ago in learning purposes.
+**Warning: this project is deprecated and has been written a long time ago in learning purposes.
 Don't consider everything from it as a good practice.**

 Another lightweight flask-based blog engine.